christophe-gouel/gams-style-guide/README.md

 To demonstrate applying the DRY principle in GAMS, consider the following:

-1. **Use Macros**: Define macros for repetitive tasks or calculations.
+1. **Use macros**: Define macros for repetitive tasks or calculations.
     ``` gams
 	$macro m_p_laspeyres(setSum, price, benchmark) \
       (sum(setSum, price * benchmark) / sum(setSum, benchmark)) $ sum(setSum, benchmark)
     ```
-2. **Include Files**: Keep common sets, parameters, and scalars in a separate file to `$include` where needed.
+2. **Include files**: Keep common sets, parameters, and scalars in a separate file to `$include` where needed.
     ``` gams
     $include 'common_sets.gms'
     ```
-3. **Batch Includes**: Utilize `$batInclude` for repeating a sequence of commands across multiple contexts or scenarios.
+3. **Batch includes**: Utilize `$batInclude` for repeating a sequence of commands across multiple contexts or scenarios.
     ``` gams
     $batInclude 'scenario_setup.gms' scenario1
     ```